-The career pathway to employment as a commercial helicopter pilot includes: Private Pilot Certificate, Instrument Pilot Certificate, Commercial Pilot Certificate, Certified Flight Instructor Certificate, and Certified Flight Instructor Instrument Certificate.
-Industry demands prompted the addition of the Turbine Transition and Night Vision Goggles short courses a few years ago.
-Qualified graduates become certified flight instructor employees of UHI until they have completed at minimum of one thousand (1,000) hours as pilot in command.
-Once the minimum hours are completed, qualified pilots may elect to continue a career in flight instruction or be placed with one of our industry partner that recruit directly from UHI/DC3.
-Because of the exceptional reputation that UHI enjoys in the aviation industry, prospective employers come to UHI first to hire qualified commercial pilots.
-After more than eight (8) years of operations, DC3/UHI have no unemployed graduates and 100% placement in the commercial pilot industry.
+The career pathway to employment as a commercial helicopter pilot includes: Private Pilot Certificate, Instrument Helicopter Rating, Commercial Pilot Certificate, Certified Flight Instructor Certificate, and Certified Flight Instructor Instrument Rating.
+Qualified graduates may become certified flight instructor employees of Quantum until they have completed at minimum of one thousand (1,000) hours as pilot in command.
+Once the minimum hours are completed, qualified pilots may elect to continue a career in flight instruction or be placed with one of our industry partners that recruit directly from Quantum /DC3.
+Because of the exceptional reputation that Quantum enjoys in the aviation industry, prospective employers come to Quantum first to hire qualified commercial pilots.

-DC3/UHI utilizes the world renowned Robinson R-22, Robinson R-44, Robinson R66 and a Bell 206 Jet Ranger.
+DC3/ Quantum utilizes the Robinson R-22, Robinson R-44, and Robinson R-66 helicopters.
 Flight students do not choose the aircraft in which to train.
 Aircraft determination is based on the height and weight of each flight student and course content.
 Safety is of utmost importance, always!
 Flight students must be able to safely operate the aircraft controls and not have operational control hindered by weight, girth, or height.
-Flight students will be assigned to the appropriate aircraft depending on weight, height, girth, and type of certification training course content.
-For example, all flight students will perform instrument training and Instrument Instructor training in the Robinson R-44 which is specially equipped for instrument training.
+Flight students will be assigned to the appropriate aircraft depending on weight, height, girth, and type of certification training course.

-At the discretion of the college, flight instructor, general education instructor, UHI Director, or Vice President of Aerospace Programs, an aviation student may be suspended at any time during any course for failure to demonstrate adequate progress toward becoming a professional pilot, pending the DC3 formal hearing process.
+At the discretion of the college, flight instructor, general education instructor, Quantum Director, or Provost, an aviation student may be suspended at any time during any course for failure to demonstrate adequate progress toward becoming a professional pilot, pending the DC3 formal hearing process.

 Find your plan of study in the 2017-18 Course Catalog.